-CJ 25023 CRIMINAL EVIDENCE - Overview of criminal trial procedures; evidence; constitutional rights; presumption, relevance; expert testimony; testimonial privileges; hearsay, confessions; and impeachment.
+CJ 25023 CRIMINAL EVIDENCE - This course provides an overview of criminal trial procedures; evidence; constitutional rights; presumption, relevance; expert testimony; testimonial privileges; hearsay, confessions; and impeachment.
 Emphasis will be given to the Arkansas and Federal Rules of Evidence.

-CJ 25053 CRIMINAL LAW AND PROCEDURE - An introduction to the study of criminal, common statutory laws, and evidentiary rules within the context of enforcement and admissibility.
+CJ 25053 CRIMINAL LAW AND PROCEDURE - This course is an introduction to the study of criminal, common statutory laws, and evidentiary rules within the context of enforcement and admissibility.
 Particular emphasis will be placed upon the Arkansas Criminal Code and Rules of Criminal Procedure, and recent decisions of the Arkansas and United States Supreme Court.

-CJ 25XX3 BASIC LAW ENFORCEMENT/CORRECTIONS - The Police Academy or Basic Corrections Academy in-service training provided for police officers to meet the needs of law enforcement today.
+CJ 25XX3 BASIC LAW ENFORCEMENT/CORRECTIONS - The Police Academy or Basic Corrections Academy in-service training is provided for police officers to meet the needs of law enforcement today.
 It provides practical training in note taking, ethics, jurisdiction, law, traffic, arrest, investigation, evidence, firearms, testifying, detention, report writing, race relations, drugs, criminalistics, patrol techniques, communications, photography and contemporary police problems and issues.
 Successful completion of the Basic Police Training Course at most law enforcement training academies will be evaluated, with three hours of elective college credit to be given for each 90 clock hours of academy training.
-A maximum of nine hours of elective college credit may be given to the student designated as: CJ 25033 BASIC LAW ENFORCE-MENT/CORRECTIONS I and/or CJ 25043 Basic Law Enforcement/Corrections II, and/or CJ 25003 Basic Law Enforcement/Corrections III.
+A maximum of nine hours of elective college credit may be given to the student designated as: CJ 25033 BASIC LAW ENFORCEMENT/CORRECTIONS I and/or CJ 25043 Basic Law Enforcement/Corrections II, and/or CJ 25003 Basic Law Enforcement/Corrections III.

-CJ 25063 COMMUNITY CORRECTIONS - Analysis and evaluation of the concept of punishment and rehabilitation through probation, parole, diversion, shock treatment, and other measures outside of traditional incarceration.
-Study of the development, organization, operation and results of probation and parole.
+CJ 25063 COMMUNITY CORRECTIONS - This course provides an analysis and evaluation of the concept of punishment and rehabilitation through probation, parole, diversion, shock treatment, and other measures outside of traditional incarceration.
+It is also a study of the development, organization, operation and results of probation and parole.

-CJ 25093 FORENSIC SCIENCE - Introduces students to crime scene technology, procedures for sketching and diagramming crime scenes, and using casting materials.
-Surveys the concepts of forensic chemistry, fingerprint classification/identification and other latent techniques, drug identification, hair and fiber analysis, death investigation techniques, thin-layer chromatography methods and examination of arson materials.
+CJ 25093 FORENSIC SCIENCE - This course introduces students to crime scene technology, procedures for sketching and diagramming crime scenes, and using casting materials.
+It also surveys the concepts of forensic chemistry, fingerprint classification/identification and other latent techniques, drug identification, hair and fiber analysis, death investigation techniques, thin-layer chromatography methods and examination of arson materials.
 Students may be assigned laboratory times as well.

 CJ 25143 JUVENILE LAW AND PROCEDURES - This course gives the student an overview of the procedure for dealing with juvenile violators from a law enforcement prospective.
-It will explore the differences between juvenile offenders charged as juveniles, juvenile offenders charged as adults, and adult offenders as well as pure "status offenses," which only apply to juveniles.
+It explores the differences between juvenile offenders charged as juveniles, juvenile offenders charged as adults, and adult offenders as well as pure "status offenses," which only apply to juveniles.